 Logo image within link text

 alt=""), to avoid redundancy and repetition.
 In effect the image is a decorative adjunct or visual cue to the link text:

 Icon image conveying information within link text

-In this example the image follows text within a link to inform users that the link will open in a new window.
-It has the text alternative “new window” to reflect the representation on the image:
+In this example, the image follows text within a link to inform users that the link will open in a new window.
+It has the text alternative “new window” to convey the meaning of the icon:

 Stand-alone icon image that has a function